Brilliance of the Seas: Disappearance of George Allen Smith

-George Allen Smith disappeared on July 5, 2005 when the Brilliance of the Seas was between Greece and Turkey.
+George Allen Smith disappeared on July 5, 2005, when the Brilliance of the Seas was between Greece and Turkey.
 He was a passenger on his honeymoon.
 Blood was found inside and outside his room.
 His family accuses Royal Caribbean of failing to adequately handle the case.
 The case led to an FBI investigation and a congressional inquiry in the United States.

+2025 Refugee Rescue

+On February 26, 2025, the Brilliance of the Seas rescued 11 refugees from a vessel in distress in the Gulf of Mexico.
+Among the passengers who watched the rescue was former MTV host Julie Brown, who was performing on the ship.
+She was recorded on video witnessing and commenting on the rescue, noting that people were ferried three at the time from the failing boat and that the ones remaining were brought life jackets.